 I am passionate about education.
-My youngest daughter attends St. Philomena’s where I fund raise with the Parents’ Association.
+My younger daughter attended St. Philomena’s where I fund raised with the Parents’ Association.
 She is now at Uni.
 My elder daughter is a dentist.

 I worked in the insurance industry for 30 years and now run my own business.
 I hope to put that experience to good use in encouraging small businesses.”

 I was active in politics in the 1960’s, when I was President of the Union of Students at the University of Warwick.
 Those who have read the book “Warwick University Limited” by E.P.
 Thompson will know that at that time Warwick was a hotbed of radical ideas.
 I was for many years a member of the Labour Party but joined the SDP (Social Democratic Party) when it was formed in the 1980’s and, by that route, joined the Liberal Democrats when the former Liberal party merged with the SDP.
 The formation of the SDP came at a point when the Labour Party had moved sharply to the left and lost its internationalist outlook.
 Something similar happened to the Labour Party under the leadership of Corbyn.
 For those in the Labour Party looking for a progressive, social democratic alternative, the SDP never went away.
 It is still there merged in the Liberal Democrats.
 The LibDems are, today, the natural home for progressive social democrats.

-I have been married to Gloria, who was a museum curator and Head of the Royal Observatory in Greenwich until she retired, for over 45 years.
+I have been married to Gloria, who was a museum curator and Head of the Royal Observatory in Greenwich until she retired, for 50 years this year.
 Gloria is now a Curator Emeritus of the National Maritime Museum, and is continuing her research interests in the history of scientific instruments, on which she is an internationally recognised authority.
 Both of our children went to Devonshire Avenue primary school, in our Ward, and to a local State secondary school, Nonsuch.
 I am very proud of my daughters.
 Jane was a barrister, though sadly she died in June 2017 of a brain tumour, and Eleanor gives the community great service by working as a marketing and communications officer for a charity for the homeless in Birmingham (St. Basil’s).
 She also founded and was the first editor of a newspaper for the homeless (The Pavement, West Midlands), something she did as an unpaid volunteer.

 Here is a picture of my elder daughter, Jane, at her wedding in 2010.
 Her husband Tetteh is a fellow barrister.
 His family come from Ghana though he was born in Northern Ireland.
 The group is Gloria, Tet, Jane, me, Tet’s mother Vin.
 The wedding took place in the Gladstone Library of the National Liberal Club.

-Here are Tet and Jane on 23 June 2015 in St Thomas’s hospital with my one and only grandchild, Ciaran, then aged one day.
+Here are Tet and Jane on 23 June 2015 in St Thomas’s hospital with my first grandchild, Ciaran, then aged one day.
 Sadly, Jane was diagnosed with a brain tumour in May 2016 and died in June 2017.
 I spend a lot of my time childminding Ciaran.
 Tet is now a senior barrister at the Crown Prosecution Service.

 I have been active in local organisations, including at one time being chair of my local residents’ association, the Highfields Residents’ Association.